- Download our Doha Schools Guide

 Buses

-Public buses in Doha were introduced by the state-owned company, Mowasalat.
-These can be used to get around the city and commute to work but, for the moment, many expats still opt for their private car and driver.
+The state-owned company Mowasalat introduced public buses in Doha.
+These can be used to get around the city and commute to work, but for the moment, many expats still opt for their private car and driver.

-The turquoise buses are easily identifiable, and they cover large swathes of Doha, with extensive routes in and around the city centre and a few to the outskirts.
+The turquoise buses are easily identifiable.
+They cover large swathes of Doha, with extensive routes in and around the city centre and a few to the outskirts.

-Bus fares can be paid with a Karwa smartcard and there are three main options, namely the Classic card, which can be used long term and recharged when necessary, the Limited card, which is limited to two journeys within 24 hours, and the Unlimited card, which allows limitless journeys within 24 hours.
-Smartcards can be bought and topped up at the Doha Bus Station, the airport, Qatar Mall and various other locations.
+Bus fares can be paid with a Karwa smartcard.
+There are three main options: the Classic card, which can be used long term and recharged when necessary; the Limited card, which is limited to two journeys within 24 hours; and the Unlimited card, which allows limitless journeys within 24 hours.
+Smartcards can be bought and topped up at the Doha Bus Station, the airport, Qatar Mall, and various other locations.

 For more on bus routes in Qatar's capital, see Mowasalat.